UltraMessaging/um_troubleshoot/README.md

 Here's an illustration of the test:
 ![Figure 1](figure1.png)

-We ran this test in May, 2022 and archived the monitoring data and packet capture in the GitHub repository.
+We ran this test in May 2022 and archived the monitoring data and packet capture in the GitHub repository.
 The instructions below assume that you are using these archived files.
 (See also [Test Reproduction](#test-reproduction).)